UPDATE YOUR OUTDATED BREAKER BOX & WIRING

 If you need to modernize your home’s electrical system, don’t attempt to correct the problem on your own or settle for a subpar electrical company.
 Your electrical system is simply too important to leave it up to chance.
 Instead, turn to the experienced, local electricians from ElectricMasters.
 Our team will get you an accurate report on any issues we find and recommend the best way to upgrade your home’s wiring system.
 If you still have a fuse box, you may be at risk for a potential fire due to an outdated wiring system.
 Have you noticed that your family’s power usage has increased and feel that you just aren’t getting the power you need?
 If so, then upgrading your electrical panel or breaker box could be the right solution for you.
 We offer many different electrical services for your home that can update your wiring system and provide you with the power you need:

 Tired of replacing blown fuses?
 Is there rust present on your fuse or breaker box?
 Is your breaker box safe?
 Is your breaker box outdated?
 Do your lights dim when the air conditioner or other heavy-load appliances turn on?
-If you answered yes to any of these questions, we can help!
+If you answered yes to any of these questions, our certified electricians can help!

 ElectricMasters installs copper component load centers (i.e. breaker boxes) that come with a six-year parts and labor warranty and a lifetime manufacturer’s warranty on the load center and breakers.